njanetos/tikz3d/README.md

 int main() {

+    // Create a camera at coordinates (62, 56, 48), and set it to rotate
+    // 90 degrees around the x axis, then 90 degrees around the z axis
+    // so it points at (0, 0, 0).
     c_camera camera(62, 56, 48, -3.14/4, 0, -3.14/4);

-    c_scene_manager scene_manager;
+    // Initialize a scene manager to allocate memory for scene objects. c_scene_manager scene_manager;

-    c_line line1(0, 0, 0, 6, 0, 0);
+    // Create lines to define a 6x6x6 cube. c_line line1(0, 0, 0, 6, 0, 0);
     c_line line2(6, 0, 0, 6, 6, 0);
     c_line line3(6, 6, 0, 0, 6, 0);
     c_line line4(0, 6, 0, 0, 0, 0);
     c_line line5(0, 0, 6, 6, 0, 6);
     c_line line6(6, 0, 6, 6, 6, 6);
     c_line line7(6, 6, 6, 0, 6, 6);
     c_line line8(0, 6, 6, 0, 0, 6);
     c_line line9(0, 0, 0, 0, 0, 6);
     c_line line10(0, 6, 0, 0, 6, 6);
     c_line line11(6, 0, 0, 6, 0, 6);
     c_line line12(6, 6, 0, 6, 6, 6);

-    scene_manager.add_to_scene(&line1);
+    // Add all the lines to the scene. scene_manager.add_to_scene(&line1);
     scene_manager.add_to_scene(&line2);
     scene_manager.add_to_scene(&line3);